GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/override/index.md

 - **Don't rely on the page having the keyboard focus.**
   The address bar always gets the focus first when the user creates a new tab.
 - **Don't try to emulate the default New Tab page.**
-  The APIs necessary to create a slightly modified version of the default New Tab page — with top pages, recently closed pages, tips, a theme background image, and so on — don't exist yet.
+  The APIs necessary to create a slightly modified version of the default New Tab page—with top pages, recently closed pages, tips, a theme background image, and so on—don't exist yet.
 Until they do, you're better off trying to make something completely different.

 ## Examples {: #examples }